 According to the FBI, Over 92,000 victims over the age of 60 reported $1.7 billion in losses in 2021.
-In addition, it is predicted that the number of Americans aged 65 and older will nearly double from 52 million in 2018 to 95 million by 2060, and that their share of the total population will rise from 16 percent to 23 percent during that time period.
+In addition, it is predicted that the number of Americans aged 65 and older will nearly double from 52 million in 2018 to 95 million by 2060.
+As a result, their share of the total population will rise from 16 percent to 23 percent during that period.

 Elder fraud is likely to become more prevalent as the elderly population grows, with seniors racking up more than $3 billion in losses each year.

 It would be nice to think that these losses occur based on the actions of strangers.
-Unfortunately, it is more commonly at the hands of family members and caregivers, usually in the form of undue influence.
+But unfortunately, it is more commonly at the hands of family members and caregivers, usually in the form of undue influence.